We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-A much-loved tradition among the aristocratic society of London for centuries, afternoon tea was brought about with the intent to be a light bite to tide you over in between breakfast and dinner.
+A much-loved tradition among the aristocratic society of London for centuries, afternoon tea was brought about with the intent to be a light bite to tide you over between breakfast and dinner.
 Still popular today, it’s served in many forms – from dainty cream teas to lavish three-course meals with finger sandwiches, cakes, and even champagne flutes.
-Here’s how to serve a splendid afternoon tea in an elegant fashion…
+Here’s how to serve a splendid afternoon tea elegantly.

-First you need to decide whether you’re going to be dining indoors or outdoors.
-If the sun is shining, it might be nice to dine al fresco style on some comfy outdoor furniture.
+First, you need to decide whether you will be dining indoors or outdoors.
+If the sun is shining, eating al fresco on some comfy outdoor furniture might be lovely.
 If clouds are looming or there’s a chill in the air, it might be better to set tea up at the indoor dining table instead.

 Give your table an elegant aesthetic worthy of a tea garden or luxury establishment with a fresh white or floral table cloth, attractive runner, and matching placemats.
-Doilies sat on saucers and small plates instantly transforms the look of your table and a vase of flowers in the centre will complete the look.
+Doilies on saucers and small plates instantly transform the look of your table, and a vase of flowers in the centre will complete the look.

 When we think of afternoon tea, one of the first things that springs to mind is fine china.
-Beautiful cups and saucers with charming patterns will brighten up your table and give yout the authentic teatime feel.
-Place a silver teaspoon on the side of each setting for stirring sugar and milk.
+Beautiful cups and saucers with charming patterns will brighten your table and give you the authentic teatime feel.
+Place a silver teaspoon on the side of each setting to stir sugar and milk.

-Wait for your guests to arrive before you flick the kettle on to ensure the tea doesn't go cold whilst you wait.
-Bring out the pot(s) on a lovely serving tray to keep things classy and prevent any spills.
-If you're serving loose leaf tea then be sure to have a strainer at hand when you're pouring it out - you can place it on a cute spoon rest or teabag tidy in between pouring to stop it from soaking into the linen.
+ait for your guests to arrive before you flick the kettle on to ensure the tea doesn't go cold whilst you wait.
+Bring out the pot(s) on a lovely serving tray to keep things classy and prevent spills.
+If you're serving loose-leaf tea, be sure to have a strainer at hand when pouring it out - you can place it on a cute spoon rest or teabag tidy in between pouring to stop it from soaking into the linen.